aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-content/manage-text/manage-paragraph/_index.md

 8. Apply your preferred formatting features to each portion using the formatting properties exposed by the `IPortion` object.
 9. Save the modified presentation.

-This Java code is an implementation of the steps for adding paragraphs containing portions: xxx
+This Java code is an implementation of the steps for adding paragraphs containing portions:

 ```java
 // Instantiate a Presentation class that represents a PPTX file